jgarber623/webmention-verification-ruby/README.md

 puts verified # returns Boolean
 ```

-This example assumes that you've received a Webmention from `https://source.example.com/post/100` (the "source") to your URL, `https://target.example.com/post/100` (the "target").
-The above code will return `true` if the source URL links to your target URL and `fase` if it doesn't.
+This example assumes that you've received a webmention from `https://source.example.com/post/100` (the "source") to your URL, `https://target.example.com/post/100` (the "target").
+The above code will return `true` if the source URL links to your target URL and `false` if it doesn't.

 ### Advanced Usage